 Their website features business oriented images that immediately convey a sense of professionalism and trust.
 The text used is concise and simple giving you an immediate understanding of their services.

 19. Dun & Bradstreet

-The headline clearly states the value proposition for the company “send proposals and quotes in minutes” and is green, which is a symbolic representation of money – the money you'll make streamlining your new business process using their product.
+The headline clearly states the value proposition for the company: “Crush your quota from propose to close.”
+And the free trial CTA button is green, which is a symbolic representation of the money you'll make streamlining your new business process using their product.

 The homepage CTAs are clear and concise: “Start free 14-day trial” or “Request a demo.”
 There's also a live chat feature that you can click to get immediate information about their product.